Low-Power-Circuits-IoT-Systems-Group/LPCAS_TP1/docs/info.md

 ## How it works

-This is a Higher order emperature compensated Voltage Reference with High PSRR designed by Low-Power Circuits & Systems Lab of IIT Gandhinagar under the supervision of Prof. Madhav Pathak.
+This is a Higher order Temperature Compensated Voltage Reference with a High PSRR designed by Low-Power Circuits & Systems Lab of IIT Gandhinagar under the supervision of Prof. Madhav Pathak.

 Lab Website: https://sites.google.com/iitgn.ac.in/madhav-pathak